GrantStenger/stock-price-analysis/README.md

     - Test "buy the close, sell the open"
     - Test Momentum vs Mean Reversion strategies
 - Try some ML
-    - Time Series Data
+    - Univariate Analysis on Time Series Data
         - LSTMs on time series data (RNN)
         - WaveNet
+    - Multivariate Analysis
+        - Techniques
+            - Neural Network
+            - Random Forests
+            - SVM
+            - Logistic Regression
-    - Neural Network, Random Forests, SVM, Logistic Regression, Naive Bayes
+            - Naive Bayes
+        - Possible Features
             - NLP Twitter Sentiment
             - Market Cap
             - P/E Ratio
             - Beta
             - Earnings per Share
             - Enterprise Value Multiple
             - P/E to growth ratio
             - Price/book ratio
             - Enterprise Value/Revenue
             - Price/cash flow ratio
             - Price/Sales Ratio
             - Dividend Yield
             - Profit Margin
             - Operating Margin
             - Return on Assets
             - Return on Equity
             - Volatility

 ### Trading Strategy Evaluation
-- Sharpe Ratio (essentially reward/risk ratio)
+- What is the Sharpe Ratio?
+(Essentially reward/risk ratio.)
 - How deep and long are the drawdowns?
-- What was the Win/Loss ratio and what was the average Profit and Loss
+- What was the win/loss ratio and what was the average profit and loss?
-- How does this strategy compare to our benchmark? (for large-cap US equities the S&P500 would be a natural comparison)
+- How does this strategy compare to our benchmark?
+For large-cap US equities the S&P500 would be a natural comparison.
 - How consistent are the returns?
 - How did the performance of the strategy change over the years?
 Do returns start to diminish over time?
 - Does the model overfit?
 Look at number of parameters.
 Do sensitivity analysis and dimensionality reduction.